Breaking Down The Real-Life Principles That Matter To Help You Join The 4% Of Businesses That Make The Leap To 7-Figures

 During your brainstorming, you imagined what people say about you.
-The question you need to answer in this section is, what is that you do to get such raving fans?
+The question you need to answer in this section is, what do you do to get such raving fans?

-In her Business Vision Document, Mitra writes about the press often turning to her and her company as a thought leader, as well as appearing on channels such as Oprah.
+In her Business Vision Document, Mitra writes about the press often turning to her and her company as a thought leader and appearing on channels such as Oprah.

-In 2-3 sentences, overview what sort of media you are getting, but also what they are saying about you.
+In 2-3 sentences, overview what sort of media you are getting and what they are saying about you.
 Do you have to pitch them each time you launch something, or do the media consistently come to you for quotes, expert advice and exclusivity?

 Your Mentors + Network

-In three years time, who do you know; who do you speak to and grab dinner with?
+In three years, who do you know; who do you speak to and grab dinner with?

-One of the greatest benefits of a business vision is it drives you to achieve it.
-So don’t ‘play it safe’.
-Write about who your mentors are and who you network with regularity three years from now.
-Talk about the impact they have on you, and the impact you have in return.
+A business vision’s most significant benefit is that it drives you to achieve it.
+So don’t play it safe.
+Write about your mentors and who you regularly network with three years from now.
+Talk about the impact they have on you and the impact you have in return.

-Every billion-dollar company started from little, and they all scaled to that level because people within believed what other people thought impossible.
+Every billion-dollar company started from little, and they all scaled to that level because people within believed what others thought was impossible.

 But don’t just focus on revenue.
-Highlight the profit you can make, and the impact this will have on you, your family’s and your team’s lives.
+Highlight the profit you can make and the impact this will have on your family and your team’s lives.

 How YOU Feel

 Your business vision isn’t all about your business.
-It’s about you, too, and the life you’re leading three years from now.
+It’s about you and the life you’re leading three years from now.

 - How do you feel?